-Employees at work are referred to as "human resources."
-Each person has talents and skills (resources) that can benefit an organization if properly applied.
+In business, employees are referred to as "human resources."
+Each person has talents and skills (resources) that can benefit a company, if properly tapped.
 The same holds true for your association.
-Make sure you know your residents' skills, and recruit volunteers with experience in event promotion, bookkeeping, computers, coaching, teaching, governance, and leadership.
+Tap your residents' skills-recruit volunteers with experience in event promotion, bookkeeping, computers, coaching, teaching, etc.